tnebooks/10th-science/questions/science/1-mark-questions/which-of-the-following-affecting-factors-of-photos.md

 ---
 choices:

+answers:
+  - "Light"
   - "Hormones"
   - "Leaf age"
-  - "All the above"
-answers:
-  - "Light"
 ---

 Which of the following affecting factors of photosynthesis?